 Corporations seeking to open free zone companies in Singapore must also file their certificates of incorporation and the audit accounts report for the last financial year.

-Our Singapore company formation representatives can help with all the formalities related to setting up a free zone company.
+Our company formation representatives can help with all the formalities related to starting a branch office in Singapore.

 There are two main types of licenses which must be obtained by those interested in operating in Singapore free zones.
 The first one is available for corporate users, while the second one is issued for individuals and has a temporary validity.